adammy/eloquent-js/fun-fun-function/functional-programming/pt5-closures.md

 1. Describe what a closure is.
 > A closure is the combination of a function and the lexical environment within that function was declared.
 A functions lexical environment gives it access to variables and arguments supplied by a parent function.
 It is a way of attempting to not flood the global namespace.

+2. Describe a practical example of a closure.

 Sources:

 https://www.youtube.com/watch?v=1DMolJ2FrNY